-Wood River, Illinois consists of approximately 10,300 residents according to the U.S. Census 2017 Population Estimates Program.
-This estimate shows a slight decrease since the 2010 U.S. Census, when the city had approximately 10,700 residents.
-The median household income in this area is approximately \$41,143.
+Wood River, IL consists of approximately 29,938 residents according to the U.S. Census 2020 Decennial Survey.
+The median household income in this area is approximately \$54,139 (U.S. Census 2019).
 The civilian employed population (16 years and over) consists of management, business, science, and arts occupations, as well as sales and office, and service occupations.